Easy On Hold | Blog - what is legal hold music?

 You’ve got a new phone service or a new communications platform or system, and it’s time to choose the music on hold.
 You’ve got the perfect song.
 A song that will make callers feel appreciated and inspired: You’re The Inspiration by the group Chicago.
 Perfect.

 This should be easy.
 There are so many great music sources today: Amazon, Spotify, Apple Music, and so on.
 You’re pumped.
-Then that know-it-all Linda from “legal” bumps into you while you’re pumping a dark-roast from the Bunn coffee dispenser and asks, “are you going to use legal hold music?”
+Then that know-it-all Linda from “legal” bumps into you while you’re pumping a dark roast from the Bunn coffee dispenser and asks, “Are you going to use legal hold music?”

 TIP